Skip to content

 You can read this checklist to find out about other things you need to do when you move house.

-Do I lose my no-claims discount if I cancel my home insurance?
+Do I lose my no-claims discount if I cancel my home insurance policy?

 No, you won’t lose any no-claims discount built up prior to taking out your policy simply because you cancel it.
 However, you won’t qualify for another year’s no-claims discount because you won’t have completed a claim-free year.

-You should shop around and compare this figure with quotes from other insurers.
+• Shop around and compare this figure with home insurance quotes from other providers.
 If your current insurer is offering the best deal, you can let your policy auto-renew.
-Otherwise you should cancel the auto-renewal and switch to a cheaper insurer.
+Otherwise you should cancel the auto-renewal and switch to a cheaper insurer or see if your current insurer will match the new deal you’ve found

-If you just let your policy auto-renew, and then realise there are cheaper deals elsewhere, you will usually have to pay a cancellation fee to cancel your policy.
+Yes, if you just let your policy auto-renew, and then realise there are cheaper deals elsewhere, you can still cancel and get a pro-rata refund but you will usually have to pay a cancellation charge.

 That’s why it’s a good idea to make a note of your home insurance renewal date and start shopping around for the best value policy a few weeks beforehand.